Charles Ingram

-Charles William Ingram (born 6 August 1963) is a British fraudster and a former major in the British Army who gained fame for his appearance on the ITV television game show Who Wants to Be a Millionaire?
-Across two episodes recorded in September 2001, Ingram correctly answered fifteen questions to win the show's maximum prize of £1 million, becoming the third recorded contestant ever to do so; however, he was denied the winnings due to suspicion of cheating.
+Charles William Ingram (born 6 August 1963) is a British convicted fraudster and a former major in the British Army who gained fame for his appearance (Note: His appearance was not broadcast on an episode of Who Wants to Be a Millionaire but was featured in a documentary.) on the ITV television game show Who Wants to Be a Millionaire?
+Across two episodes recorded in September 2001, Ingram correctly answered 15 questions to win the show's maximum prize of £1 million, becoming the third recorded contestant ever to do so; however, he was denied the winnings due to suspicion of cheating and was subsequently arrested.

-Following a lengthy trial at Southwark Crown Court, Ingram was convicted on a single count of procuring the execution of a valuable security by deception.
-He was subsequently convicted of an unrelated offence involving insurance fraud in 2003 and ordered to resign his commission as a major by the Army Board.
+Following a lengthy trial at Southwark Crown Court, Ingram was convicted in April 2003 on a single count of procuring the execution of a valuable security by deception.
+A few months later, the Army Board ordered him to resign his commission as a major.
+He was subsequently convicted in late 2003 of an unrelated offence involving insurance fraud.

 Early life

-Charles William Ingram was born on 6 August 1963 in Shardlow, Derbyshire, the son of John Ingram, a retired Royal Air Force (RAF) Wing Commander, and his wife, Susan, a theatre set designer.
+Charles William Ingram was born on 6 August 1963 in Shardlow, Derbyshire, the son of John Ingram, a retired Royal Air Force (RAF) wing commander, and his wife, Susan, a theatre set designer.
 His father's Wellington bomber, operating with 103 Squadron from RAF Elsham Wolds, had been shot down in late September 1941; he was taken as a prisoner of war while two of his crew were killed.

 Ingram's parents divorced when he was young, and he spent most of his education years boarding privately at Oswestry School in Oswestry, Shropshire.
 There he was a member of the Combined Cadet Force and completed the Duke of Edinburgh Silver Award.
 He went on to obtain a BSc in civil engineering from Kingston University.